Hunt for ancient royal tomb in Mexico takes mercurial twist

 Spaniards dug at Teotihuacan in the 1670s, but rigorous scientific excavation of the site did not begin until the 1950s.

-Gomez's six-year slog in the tunnel has already yielded tens of thousands of artefacts including stone sculptures, fine jewellery and giant seashells leading to the three chambers.
+Gomez's six-year slog in the tunnel has already yielded tens of thousands of artifacts including stone sculptures, fine jewelry and giant seashells leading to the three chambers.
 The painstaking excavation has slowed due to extreme humidity, mud, and now, the need for protective gear to avoid mercury poisoning.

-George Cowgill, a U.S. archaeologist who has spent more than four decades excavating Teotihuacan, says the mercury find increases the odds of finding a tomb.
+George Cowgill, a U.S. archeologist who has spent more than four decades excavating Teotihuacan, says the mercury find increases the odds of finding a tomb.

 "But it's still very uncertain, and that is what keeps everybody in suspense," he added.